-- 3.1 City Academy Bristol, as part of the Cabot Learning Federation (CLF), recognises, and celebrates diversity, including that which exists within our pupil and staff populations and the communities we serve.
-We are committed to advancing equal opportunities for all and eliminating discrimination on any basis, including disability, ethnicity, gender, gender identity, age (except pupils),marriage and civil partnership, pregnancy and maternity, sexual orientation, and religion or belief (defined as Protected Characteristics under the Equality Act) so that equality, diversity and inclusion (EDI) underpin all we do. - 3.2.
-We recognise and will implement the following duties that academies have under the Equality Act 2010: - Eliminating discrimination, harassment, victimisation and other conduct that is prohibited by the Act; - Advancing equality of opportunity between people who share a protected characteristic and people who do not share it; - Fostering good relations across characteristics between people who share a protected characteristic and people who do not share it.

-- 3.3 Regardless of the statutory responsibilities the CLF recognises the positive impact that a cohesive and inclusive EDI strategy can achieve.
-This includes but is not limited to: - a) Ensuring that all students maximise their potential regardless of their background or characteristics. - b) Responding to the changing diversity of our students, communities or colleagues and the opportunities this presents. - c) Addressing under-representation within the work place and in particular within leadership positions.
-Broad representation is key to ensuring that both pupils and staff have positive role models to provide inspiration and ambition. - d) Deliberately pursing strategies to ensure fair and equal pay opportunities for different groups, including addressing the gender pay gap. - e) Harnessing the power and leverage of leadership within the Academy - f) Celebrating the opportunities created through EDI - 3.4 At City Academy Bristol we recognise that supporting a diverse organisation is a continuous process where long term and sustainable plans are key.
-We recognise that attracting, advancing, developing, engaging and retaining a diversity of talent is important; alongside delivering equity of opportunity for our students whilst fostering an inclusive culture where differences are valued and enhanced. - 3.5 CAB holds a long and deep commitment to welcoming diversity, examples of which should be demonstrated on a day-to-day basis.
-The culture of the CAB will support our aim to positively encourage EDI.
-Our recent specific diversity related achievements and our current EDI objectives are outlined in Appendix 2.
-CAB will refresh these annually and publish them on the website.
+- 3.1 City Academy Bristol, as part of the Cabot Learning Federation (CLF), produces an annual EDI statement outlining our commitment to advancing equal opportunities for all and eliminating discrimination on any basis, including disability, ethnicity, gender, gender identity, age (except students),marriage and civil partnership, pregnancy and maternity, sexual orientation, and religion or belief (defined as Protected Characteristics under the Equality Act) so that equality, diversity and inclusion (EDI) underpin all we do. - 3.2.
+We recognise and will implement the following duties that academies have under the Equality Act 2010: - Eliminating discrimination, harassment, victimisation and other conduct that is prohibited by the Act. - Advancing equality of opportunity between people who share a protected characteristic and people who do not share it. - Fostering good relations across characteristics between people who share a protected characteristic and people who do not share it. - 3.3 Regardless of the statutory responsibilities, CAB recognises the positive impact that a cohesive and inclusive EDI strategy can achieve.
+This includes but is not limited to: - a) Ensuring that all students maximise their potential regardless of their background or characteristics. - b) Responding to the changing diversity of our students, communities or colleagues and the opportunities this presents. - c) Addressing under-representation within the workplace, and in particular within leadership positions.
+Broad representation is key to ensuring that both students and staff have positive role models to provide inspiration and ambition. - d) Deliberately pursing strategies to ensure fair and equal pay opportunities for different groups, including addressing the gender pay gap. - e) Harnessing the power and leverage of leadership within the Academy. - f) Celebrating the opportunities created through EDI. - 3.4 Our recent specific diversity related achievements and our annual EDI objectives are outlined in the Equality Statement which can be found on the website.

-4. Policy Statement for Learners who have English as an Additional Language (EAL)
+4. Policy for Learners who have English as an Additional Language (EAL)